This post may contain affiliate links. For more information, please read my disclosure policy.

 Weekly Planning Pages

-These pages can hold detailed to-do lists, meal plans, and daily notes.
-They also make great tickler files for all those pesky details you need to remember.
-Details such as the confirmation number of packages, when eye-glasses are due to arrive, and when to purchase travel or concert tickets.
+Plus, they also make great tickler files for all those pesky details you need to remember.
+Details such as the confirmation number of packages, when eyeglasses are due to arrive, and when to purchase travel or concert tickets.

 Did a child rock a piano recital, say their first word, or make their first speech?
 Write it down!

 Weekly homeschool pages are directly behind the weekly calendar pages.
 This means you never need to search for your homeschool plans.

 Don’t you just hate it when you run out of homeschool planning pages and still have several more weeks to go in the year?

 Write your detailed homeschool plans and keep track of your life.
 There’s plenty of room for both!